 So, what are the pros and cons of this device?
 Well, to begin with, it has a pretty decent chipset, but some users have complained that the device doesn’t produce the amount of vapor that they really need.
 That may be something that many advanced users react to negatively, but intermediate users will probably still be impressed with the results that they get.

-The design and airflow placement can pose some problems, depending upon how the device is held in the hand.
+The design and airflow placement can pose some problems, depending on how the device is held in the hand.
 At certain angles, the hand placement can cause one of the two airflow holes to be partially obscured, which can result in less uniform vaping.
 The design is appealing, but the device might have been more impressive had the buttons been located in a way that enables the user to avoid obscuring the airflow in any way.

 With that noted, however, there is no denying that careful and attentive use of the vaping device can result in huge plumes of vapor.
 In addition, it does feel extremely comfortable in the hand, despite its large size.
 Still, there have been reviews that seem to agree that the power seems to be less predictable than some other mods – which may be a function of the chipset used for this model.
 A different chip would probably increase the overall performance significantly.